Fairmont State University

 The Harding University Thundering Herd Marching Band

 915 E. Market Ave.
-Searcy, Arkansas 72149 Phone: 501-279-4343 School Website: Harding University Marching Band Website: The Thundering Herd Marching Band Director of Marching Band: Dr. Michael Chance Percussion Instructor: Dr. Wesley Parker Enrollment of University: 7,155 Mascot: Bison University Notes: The Thundering Herd Marching Band performs at all home football games and selected fall exhibitions and parades.
+Searcy, Arkansas 72149 Phone: 501-279-4343 School Website: Harding University Marching Band Website: The Thundering Herd Marching Band Director of Marching Band: Dr. Wesley Parker Enrollment of University: 6,075 Mascot: Bison University Notes: The Thundering Herd Marching Band performs at all home football games and selected fall exhibitions and parades.
 Membership in the Thundering Herd is open to woodwind and brass players and percussionists from all majors.
-Auditions for new members begin in the spring prior to entering the university and can be scheduled by request with Dr. Parker.
-Marching Band scholarships are awarded based upon the quality of the audition.
 The Thundering Herd begins each season with an intense marching band camp on campus prior to the start of the fall semester.
 During this time students review marching fundamentals, participate in sectionals led by members of the music faculty, participate in music rehearsals, as well as learn the pregame show and the first halftime show.
 The typical weekly schedule during the semester includes rehearsals from 3:10-5:30 on MWF, an 8:30-9:30 stadium rehearsal prior to the game on Saturday, and the game performance itself.
 Sectionals are called as needed by each section leader and may include instruction from music faculty who specialize in the corresponding instrument. |

 |